By GLENN GUILBEAU, Tiger Rag Editor

 — Glenn Guilbeau (@SportBeatTweet) November 12, 2025

 Kelly and his lead attorney Bennett Speyer of Toledo, Ohio, filed a lawsuit on Monday, Nov.
 10, against LSU seeking Kelly’s full, $54 million buyout after his firing by then-LSU athletic director Scott Woodward on Oct.
 26 in the fourth year of a 10-year, $100 million contract.
-LSU then fired Woodward four days later in a move that could damage LSU’s effort to decrease Kelly’s buyout.
+LSU then fired Woodward four days later in a move that could damage LSU’s legal efforts to decrease Kelly’s buyout.

 The suit filed in the 19th Judicial District of East Baton Rouge Parish came after LSU attorneys let pass a 5 p.m. deadline on Nov.
 10 submitted by Kelly and team requesting LSU confirm it will “fulfill its contractual obligation” to pay the entire buyout to Kelly.